scrooloose/turbot/Readme.markdown

 sent out lots of messages and, regardless of how much effort I put in, received very few responses.
 Ow!
 My soul!

-The vast majority of the pain/time-wasting was in sending that first message.
-I realised that this activity (sending the first message) is not complicated and can be automated!
+The vast majority of the pain/time-wasting was in sending that first message - in reading through profiles to find someone interesting and then writing a message to them about something we have in common.
+I realised that this activity is not complicated and can be automated!
 So I wrote a bot to do the job for me.

 Being single can suck, but we can program ourselves out of this hole!